 This is essential to keeping your website listings up to date so you’re always poised to attract interested buyers.

-Even before the pandemic accelerated the adoption of virtual tours, they’ve become essential to the growth of any real estate business today.
+Even before the pandemic accelerated the adoption of virtual tours, they had become essential to the growth and expansion of any modern real estate business.

 When prospective clients are able to get a feel for each of your listings from the comfort of their own homes, it dramatically increases the chances of finding interested buyers.

 Here are a few different ways to provide virtual tours for your clients:

 Hosting a live open house is the closest thing (in the digital world) to a real, in-person showing.
 These are great because they allow you to interact with your potential clients in real-time, answer specific questions, and show them any details about the listing they’re curious about.